This is the multi-page printable view of this section. Click here to print.

 What is Jumpstarter?

-Jumpstarter is a project to enable Hardware in the Loop testing for Edge devices.
+Jumpstarter is a project to enable Hardware in the Loop testing and development for Edge devices.

-Embedded and Edge devices have been traditionally tested in a manual way, with a human operator.
-This is not scalable, and it is not suitable for CI/CD pipelines, i.e. GitHub CI, GitLab CI, Jenkins, (TekTon under development), etc.
+Embedded and Edge devices have been traditionally tested in a manual way with a human operator.
+This is not scalable, and unsuitable for CI/CD pipelines.

 In a modern development cycle we want to know that our software changes work well into our device hardware.
 We need to test the onboarding process, the software stack, the hardware, the updates and the interaction between all of them.